kseylerp/Courier-Cookbook-Onboarding/Onboarding Cookbook.md

 - Triggers automatically based on user actions (signup, invites, first project)
 - Sends multi-step sequences that adapt to user behavior
 - Routes through the right channels (email, in-app, push, SMS)
-- Personalizes content based on user segments
+- Personalizes content based on user traits
 - Escalates to your team when high-value accounts fall through the cracks
-- Works seamlessly across web and mobile
 - Tracks what's working through built-in analytics

 Throughout this guide, we'll use a fictional B2B SaaS platform as our example, but these patterns apply to any product that needs sophisticated onboarding.
 You'll see real Courier SDK code that you can adapt to your needs, along with explanations of why each piece matters for your users.